 The main reason to implement asset-based community development is its capacity to empower communities to take ownership, a vital and necessary step towards fostering community transformation.
 It allows locals to exhibit their expertise and skills, and gives them greater agency over their resources, shifting accountability from external agents to community members, allowing the latter to take charge of local development initiatives.

 The inclusive nature of asset-based community development also ensures that diverse voices are heard, which strengthens social cohesion and resilience.
-Ultimately, this leads to more authentic, context-appropriate solutions, bolstering the long-term viability of the initiatives.
+Ultimately, this leads to more authentic, resources, bolstering the long-term viability of the initiatives.

 Sustainability